Morphology in Flowering Plants

 • Inflorescence: Type and description.

-• Flower Parts: Detailed examination of each part.
+• Flower Parts: Detailed examination of each part (floral whorl).

 Floral Diagram and Formula